 Hydrate Your Way To Glowing Skin

-Keeping your skin hydrated from the inside is very important.
-Although you should drink plenty of water throughout the day, water alone cannot help give you better skin.
+Skin care after delivery may not be as easy as it once was.
+It involves a ton of things now, and one of it is keeping your skin hydrated from the inside is very important.
+Although you should drink plenty of water throughout the day, a few glasses of water alone cannot help give you better skin.
 When we drink water, it goes through our digestive system, gets absorbed in the bloodstream, and is filtered in the kidney before it can finally hydrate the cells.
 In addition to the length of this process, water provides no nutrition at all.
 This is precisely why it’s a good idea to boost your fluid intake with other beverages that contain specific nutrients .

 Sip on unsweetened green tea, coconut water, and fresh juices every now and then.
 Green tea contains powerful antioxidants that protect the skin from environmental stressors and it’s also known for potent anti-inflammatory effects that can help soothe skin irritation and redness .
 Coconut water has intense hydration properties and is a rich source of vitamin C, potassium, calcium, and magnesium – nutrients that not only benefit your skin but your overall health too .
 Lastly, fresh fruit juices contain a wide range of macro and micronutrients that are good for the maintenance and restoration of skin health.

 Self-love: The Secret Key

 Finding time for yourself in the initial months after childbirth will be challenging, but it’s absolutely vital.
 Without adequate self-care, you won’t be able to give your baby the care he or she needs.
 To get started, make it a point to exercise as much as you can.
 From minor desk stretches to walking with your baby, the idea is to keep moving despite feeling fatigued likewise, sleep might be elusive, but you need to adapt by taking regular mental breaks and naps whenever you can.
 Ideally, whenever your baby is napping.